nipafx/nipafx.dev/content/articles/2018-09-25-java-11-migration-guide.md

 	-   keep the module system in mind
 -   challenges
 	-   replace Java EE modules with third-party implementations
-	-   if absolutely necessary, use `--add-exports` or `--add-opens` to gain access to internal APIs
+	-   if absolutely necessary, use `§--add-exports` or `§--add-opens` to gain access to internal APIs
 	-   heed deprecation warnings as classes and methods will be removed
 	-   add JavaFX as a regular dependency
 	-   don't cast the application class loader to `URLClassLoader`